Words Worth: Gameplay

-The gameplay of Words Worth is similar to other fantasy games of the era such as The Elder Scrolls II: Daggerfall but with a tongue and cheek sexual undertone.
+The gameplay of Words Worth is similar to other fantasy games of the era such as The Elder Scrolls II: Daggerfall but with a tongue-in-cheek sexual undertone.
 It is a remake of the 1993 game of the same name and while the plot is near identical, the graphics, gameplay, and visuals have been greatly improved.

 Words Worth is primarily a first-person dungeon crawler.
 Even though there are a few "friendly" areas, such as the hero Astro's bedroom and a town where the hero can rest and buy supplies, most of the game is spent in dungeon-like, maze-like areas (with an auto-map feature).
 There is no party in the game: Astro has to face the enemies alone.
 The enemies appear randomly.
 The 1999 remake has the players to click on the enemies to slash them and the combat is turn-based.
 The game has scenes with nudity and sexual situations.

 Like most fantasy role playing games Words Worth has lots of focus on story and narrative plot points but unlike many contemporaries in the fantasy genre Words Worth is entirely voice acted.
 As the players play as a young hero trying to prove himself worthy while surrounded by vixens, the game falls into the style of many Japanese anime plots where a young awkward protagonist is surrounded by sexpot girls.